martinbangens/TVDistortion/README.md

 * Graph reset button

-* Smooth functionality

 * Redesign "pixels to dsp"

-* Program interpolation
+* Program interpolation(BUGS!!, need a funktion that filers out bad numbers, also smoothing filter...)

-* Design ui, "lable knobs"
+* Design ui, "(how to?)lable knobs thoroughly"

+* Presets

+* Make an alternative scalable gui

 Dependences

 liblo

 mesa

 jack (developed with jack2, jack1 have not been tested)

+Thanks to zam-plugins and DPF-Plugins everybody involved for makeing GPL plugins

 RandomMIDIcc
 ===========